techidaily/site-review-topics/source/_posts/infinix-gt-10-pro-video-recovery-recover-deleted-videos-from-infinix-gt-10-pro-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
         No matter how excellent a Infinix GT 10 Pro is, losing data from it could be a real bummer for many Infinix users.
 If you are troubled by how to recover lost videos from Infinix  devices, this tutorial is the exact problem-solver that you are looking for.
-In order to get back deleted video files on Infinix GT 10 Pro no backup, what you need is the help from a professional data recovery tool - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+In order to get back deleted video files on Infinix GT 10 Pro no backup, what you need is the help from a professional data recovery tool - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
     </p>
 </div>
 </div>